damiandatax/language_helper_app/README.md

 ☁️ Cloud sync for user data

+---

-🛡 License
+## 🛡 License

 MIT License
 © 2025 Damian

-MIT License
-© 2025 Damian
+---

-🙌 Acknowledgements
+## 🙌 Acknowledgements

-Streamlit
+- Streamlit
  for the web framework

-gTTS
+- gTTS
  for text-to-speech

-Altair
+- Altair
  for visualization